JrVolt/DJI2Lz/README.md

 It's now availlable a conversion tool that (force) convert the unsupported telemetry spoofing the missing value.
 Spoofed value are set to 0, edit the module if you want.

+NOTE : In this case you will find A LOTS MORE .png, this time ONE.png=1ftg No need to strech each png to 1 sec.

 It's suggested to turn off :
 - Speedometer
 - GPS Count